 Role play in the Salon?

-The Berlin Jewish Salon as „informal academy“ and place for emancipation ?
+The Berlin Jewish Salon as an “Informal Academy” and Place for Emancipation?

 Cooperation Partners:Julius H. Schoeps (Moses Mendelssohn Zentrum, Potsdam)

-Similarly salon members discussed the emancipation of the Jews - inside and outside the salon.
-Quite a few politicians who later became involved in the emancipation process in Prussia had been good friends with one or more Jewish Salonières in their youth.
-Yet, as the project will show, there is no direct connection between the friendship with Jewish intellectuals and the engagement for or against civil rights for Jews.
-Here the salonières’ correspondences with their guests are contrasted with the external comments the guests exchanged privately outside the salon.
+The salon was also a meeting-place for discourse.
+Many prominent writers on the “woman question” around 1800 attended salons regularly.
+Some of the most influential gender theories of the time were literally written on salon tables.
+But in what ways did the central role of the salonnière and the contact with intellectually ambitious women influence these men’s ideas on women in general?
+Similarly, salon members discussed the emancipation of the Jews—inside and outside the salon.
+Several politicians who later became involved in the emancipation process in Prussia had been close friends with one or more Jewish salonnières in their youth.
+Yet, as the project will show, there is no direct connection between friendship with Jewish intellectuals and commitment to or against civil rights for Jews.
+On this point, the salonnières’ correspondence with their guests will be contrasted with the comments that those guests exchanged privately outside the salon.